theSaarco/krb5-helm/spark/customer_deploy.md

 when deploying Jupyter service, make sure to:

-1. Add Spark support as part of the deployment, pick the Spark service.
+1. Add Spark support as part of the deployment of Jupyter - pick the Spark service that exists (or create a new one).
 We are not going to use this spark service, but this option adds configurations to Jupyter that we'll need for k8s mode as well.
 Besides, if the user wants to work with the stand-alone Spark service, he can do it.
 2. Add environment variables.
 The following environment vars should be added:

     ```bash